googleapis/google-api-nodejs-client/README.md

 For more examples of creation and modification requests with media attachments, take a look at the `samples/drive/upload.js` sample.

 ### Request Options
-For more fine-tuned control over how your API calls are made, we provide you with the ability to specify additional options that can be applied directly to the ['axios'][axios] object used in this library to make network calls to the API.
+For more fine-tuned control over how your API calls are made, we provide you with the ability to specify additional options that can be applied directly to the ['gaxios'][gaxios] object used in this library to make network calls to the API.

 You may specify additional options either in the global `google` object or on a service client basis.
-The options you specify are attached to the `axios` object so whatever `axios` supports, this library supports.
+The options you specify are attached to the `gaxios` object so whatever `gaxios` supports, this library supports.
 You may also specify global or per-service request parameters that will be attached to all API calls you make.

 A full list of supported options can be [found here][requestopts].

 #### Global options
 You can choose default options that will be sent with each request.
 These options will be used for every service instantiated by the google client.
-In this example, the `timeout` property of `AxiosRequestConfig` will be set for every request:
+In this example, the `timeout` property of `GaxiosOptions` will be set for every request:

 ```js
 const {google} = require('googleapis');